Contact structures, deformations and taut foliations: Anosov foliations

 Note that the map to \emph{real bounded cohomology} given by the real bounded Euler class $e^{\mathbb{R}}_b$ is continuous with respect to the weak-$^*$ topology on the vector space $H_b^2(\pi_1(\Sigma_g),\mathbb{R})$.
 One also has a natural map

 given by the rotation numbers on the standard generators of $\pi_1(\Sigma_g)$.
-Since the the bounded integral Euler class of an $S^1$-actions is determined by its real Euler class as well as the rotation numbers on generators \cite{Mat0}, one can identify the image of $e^{\mathbb{R}}_b \times \Phi_g$ with the image of $e^{\mathbb{Z}}_b$, which then inherits a topology in a natural way.
+Since the the bounded integral Euler class of an action on $S^1$ is determined by its real Euler class together with the rotation numbers on generators by Matsumoto \cite{Mat0}, one can identify the image of $e^{\mathbb{R}}_b \times \Phi_g$ with the image of $e^{\mathbb{Z}}_b$, which then inherits a topology in a natural way.
 It would be interesting to understand whether this image is connected or not, with respect to the weak-$^*$ topology, which would then provide insights into the topology of the representation spaces in which we are interested.
 In fact one knows that the image consists of classes that admit cocycle representatives taking only the values $0,1$.
 The straight line between any two such cocycles $tz_0 + (1-t)z_1$ obviously gives a continuous path in $H_b^2(\pi_1(\Sigma_g),\mathbb{R})$.
 However, it is not clear, and perhaps very unlikely, that this path lies in the image of the bounded Euler class.